filip982/workout-app-ios/README.md

 # Workout App - iOS version
+## Important Notice
+This app is work in progress 🚧.
+My wish is to adapt it as a personal showcase app.
+I think this is a great candidate as it shows how code could be complicated and far away from simple and ideal examples that we see online.
+Some of the specs:
+- This app works only in offline mode using MockData
+- There are a lot of Firebase's code that is not used because I shut down the instance

+## TO DO list

+ - [ ] server-side Swift
+ - [ ] setup database
+ - [ ] setup API
+ - [ ] remove firebase code
+ - [ ] setup new api on mobile client
+ - [ ] update mock files and tests
+ - [ ] use Core Data as offline DB
+ - [ ] setup sync model
+ - [ ] make integration tests

+NOTE: Down bellow was initial proposal to the client.
+I will keep as a history.
+Also, it has some nice explanation of current architecture.

 ## Description
 Just a simple Workout app using Firebase as a back-end service.
 App shows a list of possible workout sessions, from which user should choose one.
 Every workout session consist of multiple exercises in a certain order.
 Every exercise has a detail view with YouTube link.

 ## Goal
-Trying to put best architecture approach with all leasons learned through many years put in one production project, backup by server system
+Trying to put the best architecture approach with all leasons learned through many years put in one production project, backup by server system
 ## Future plans
 This app doesn't have any design it's just my way of arranging elements (developer design).
 Maybe in the future I will invest more time and make it more appealing with animation and transitions.